DorielRivalet/MHFZ_Overlay/README.md

 ## Bugs

-- Monster Infos are sometimes outside of the screen (if they don't show at all even if you open the config menu, this is probably your issue).
+- Monster stats are sometimes outside of the screen (if they don't show at all even if you open the config menu, this is probably your issue).
-- With Monster EHP enabled, if you cart, the max EHP turns into the current EHP, along with some other info max values
+- With Monster EHP enabled, if you cart, the max EHP turns into the current EHP, along with some other stats max values.
 - Sometimes when exiting Drag and Drop the monster HP information disappears.
 - Spawning in the same area as the monster doesn't load the information properly.
 Fix: re-enter area.
 - Duremudira/Road/Raviente HP not showing.
 Fix: enable *Always Show Monster Info*, load another quest showing the HP bars (not just the numbers), then retry.